jenkinsci/opentelemetry-plugin/docs/build-logs.md

 > **_PRE REQUISITES:_** storing Jenkins pipeline logs in Elasticsearch requires :
 > * Elastic Observability version 8.1+
-> * The OTLP endpoint configured on the Jenkins OpenTelemetry integration MUST be reachable from the Jenkins Agents (don't specify a `localhost` OTLP endpoint unless OpenTelemetry collectors are also deployed on the Jenkins Agents)
+> * The OTLP endpoint configured on the Jenkins OpenTelemetry plugin configuration MUST be reachable from the Jenkins Agents (don't specify a `localhost` OTLP endpoint unless OpenTelemetry collectors are also deployed on the Jenkins Agents)
 > * When using OpenTelemetry Collectors, requires setting up a logs pipeline in addition to the traces and metrics pipelines.
 See FAQ below

 To store pipeline logs in Elastic,